-- I shop at a family-owned grocery store in an upscale neighborhood because they are known for their excellent quality meat and produce.
+- A family-owned grocery store in an upscale neighborhood is known for its excellent quality meat and produce.
 The quality is high but so are the prices and they attract a wealthy clientele that is eighty-percent female.
 So I was dismayed when I used their only restroom.
 The floor, sink, soap dispenser, and toilet were dirty.
 The walls had peeling paint, the wastebasket was overflowing and the paper towel dispenser was empty.

 - I asked an employee in a jewelry store if she could give me that store’s website address so I could do some additional shopping from the comfort of my home.
 She responded, “I don’t know if we even have a website.
 And if we do, I sure don’t know the address!”

 - A local grocery store ran an ad in the Sunday newspaper to promote a special on gallons of milk.
 They did not have enough of the advertised brand on hand and sold out of the product before noon.
-Although they offered “rain checks” after they ran out, they angered a large number of customers and did more damage to their image than if they had never offered the special in the first place.
+Although they offered “rain-checks” after they ran out, they angered many customers and did more damage to their image than if they had never offered the special in the first place.

 - Poorly trained employees